sud3010ganesh/sud3010ganesh.github.io/_posts/2020-07-16-buildingreproduciblemlpipelines.md

 In order to ensure reproducibility in the data gathering phase, one good practise is to save a data snapshot being used to train the model at any given instant.
 This is pretty helpful when the size of the data is not too big.
 Alternatively, we can try to ensure the database design does not overwrite historical data and we store archives with time stamps such that a view of the data at any point in time can be obtained.

 Another problem that can arise is due to the inherent randomness in the order of retrieving records by SQL.
-In order to mitigate for the randomness in retrieving data by SQL, we can sort data by a unique identifier at the data gathering phase.
+In order to mitigate the randomness in retrieving data by SQL, we can sort data by a unique identifier at the data gathering phase.

 ## Reproducibility during feature creation